2025-26 Edition

 Advanced topics in design of analog and communications integrated circuits.
 Topics include: implementation of passive components in integrated circuits; overview of frequency response of amplifiers, bandwidth estimation techniques, high-frequency amplifier design; design of radio-frequency oscillators.

-Restriction: Electrical Engineering Majors have first consideration for enrollment.
+Restrictions: Electrical Engineering majors have the first consideration for enrollment.
 Computer Engineering Majors have second consideration for enrollment.
 Computer Science Engineering Majors have second consideration for enrollment.

 EECS 170LA.
 Electronics I Laboratory.
 1 Unit.